Change Enabler

 Notice that most of the expected benefits are forward-looking and competitive in nature.
 Unfortunately, many companies have not implemented their SAP systems with this forward-looking benefits approach.

 In recent years, as SAP customer participation in public information sharing events has increased (ASUG, Sapphire, etc.), many SAP clients are seeing more and more benefit.
 This benefit seems to be realized only with “Wave II” internal initiatives to add on additional automation functionality and reporting.
-SAP's “New Dimension” products such as , SRM, BI/BW, APO, and other technologies are making a difference for some companies, but even these products are not fully delivering on business expectations.
+SAP’s “New Dimension” products such as CRM, SRM, BI/BW, APO, and other technologies are making a difference for some companies, but even these products are not fully delivering on business expectations.

-Every SAP implementation or upgrade should become an opportunity to evaluate the of your business.
+Every SAP implementation or upgrade should become an opportunity to evaluate the transformation of your business.
 Challenge your implementation partner and your own internal resources to make every SAP implementation or upgrade an opportunity for improvement.
 Decide up front whether you will dedicate the time, budget, and energy to implementing more advanced and beneficial functionality in the initial implementation– or whether you will install the “core” package first and then do a “Wave II” add-on project after the business has had some time to stabilize.

 I personally tend to favor a staged or “phased” approach because it allows the business to evaluate the implementation vendor’s capabilities, develop some internal competence or expertise, bring some knowledge into the organization, and generally evaluate the company or organization’s ability to absorb the change.